Wave of Anti-Semitic Hate Crimes Shock Diverse Maryland Community, Medium, May 7, 2017

 This mock appellant’s brief involves an appeal of summary judgment in favor of a university that expelled a student for his online comment advocating for concealed carry and analyzes the issues under the First Amendment’s protection of free speech.

-Atheists’ Rights in Child Custody Disputes – Memo
+Legal Memo on Atheists’ Rights in Child Custody Disputes

-This memoranda analyzes state child custody cases involving atheist parents under the First Amendment’s command for government neutrality toward religion.
+This legal memorandum analyzes state child custody cases involving atheist parents under the First Amendment’s command for government neutrality toward religion.

 U.S. in the 1960s — Working Class Hero: A Southern Attorney’s Experience in the Labor Movement During the Civil Rights Era